flintlang/flint/docs/language_guide.md

 Attributes annotate functions as having special properties, currently the only example of this is `@payable`.
 For more information, see [Payable](#payable).

 ### Function Modifiers
-Functions can have any number of modifiers in front of their declaration - although conflicting modifiers will raise a compile-error and duplicated modifers will be ignored.
+Functions can have any number of modifiers in front of their declaration - although conflicting modifiers will raise a compile-error and duplicated modifiers will be ignored.
 #### Access Modifiers
 - `public` access enables functions to be used within their contract and exposes the function to the interface of the contract as a whole when compiled.
 - private access (default and not a keyword that is explicitly set) only enables functions to be used within their contract